Spiritual jazz: Continuations

 Many artists other than Alice Coltrane and Pharoah Sanders were inspired by John Coltrane's spiritual jazz works.
 Prevalent artists of this era of spiritual jazz included Lonnie Liston Smith, Albert Ayler, Sun Ra, and Don Cherry.'
 Saxophonist Albert Ayler was a student of John Coltrane, known for his "uncanny, visceral, and startlingly new" take on jazz tradition and his use of spirituals, as seen in 1969's Music is the Healing Force of the Universe.
 Electric keyboardist Lonnie Liston Smith, inspired by his work with Pharaoh Sanders, released his debut album Astral Traveling in 1973.
 According to Brian Zimmerman, "While [Astral Traveling] does tap into that spiritual element, it's got a "poppier" vein running through it."

 Bandleader Sun Ra's spiritual jazz was influenced by Egyptology and went on to inspire Afrofuturism.'
 According to Jazziz, Space Is the Place (1973) is one of Ra's "most famous albums".'
 Saxophonist Azar Lawrence—described as a "Coltrane devotee" by KCRW—released Bridge into the New Age in 1974.
 The album has been influential on young jazz musicians in London, as recent as the 2020s.

 Contemporary

 Spiritual jazz was primarily present during the 1960s and 1970s, although the genre is still currently created to a lesser extent.
+One of the most lauded examples of the continuation of this lineage is Franklin Kiermyer’s 1994 album Solomon's Daughter featuring Pharoah Sanders.
+Kiermyer has continued on this path.
 Examples of spiritual jazz albums from the 2010s and 2020s include The Epic by Kamasi Washington (2015), Wisdom of Elders by Shabaka & The Ancestors (2016), There is a Place by Maisha (2019), Reverence by Muriel Grossman (2019), and Cosmic Transitions by Isaiah Collier & The Chosen Few (2021).
 According to Treblezine, "Kamasi Washington brought spiritual jazz back to popular consciousness on a wider scale in 2015 with the release of [The Epic]".
 KCRW wrote: "Washington is attracting many young enthusiasts to the jazz scene."